dokester/BayesicFitting/README.md

 functionalities can be added.
 I present it now as it is in the hope it will be usefull and it will generate feedback.

+According to Wikipedia -> "Software release life cycle" it is called "Perpetual Beta".
+It continues to be in a beta-release because new classes and features can be added.

 More work needs to be done in:

-  * Documentation, especially the manual.
-  * Examples, more of them and covering more classes.
-  * Introduction of more Problems: OrderProblem, ...
+  * Introduction of more Classes: NeuralNetModel, OrderProblem, ...

 <a name="versions"></a>
 ## 5. Versions

  +  4 Jan 2018 version 0.9.0.<br>
    * Initial upload to github.

  + 26 Jan 2018 version <br>

  +  5 Mar 2018 version 1.0.1 <br>
    * Package on pypi.com.
    * Restructured all import statement to comply with PYPI package.

  + 14 Mar 2018 version 1.0.2 <br>
    * Added Dynamic Models
    * Added piping of models

  + 23 Mar 2018 version 1.0.3 <br>
    * Some issues with ErrorDistributions and map fitting
    * 2-d fitting examples added
    * All examples revisited
    * Links in README.md updated

  + 28 May 2018 version 1.0.4 <br>
    * New classes: CircularUniformPrior, PseudoVoigtModel
    * VoigtModel uses scipy.special.wozf() and has partials now,